-Island hopping by plane is one of the ways to get around in Hawaii, but if you fancy a boat ride you can get a ferry from Maui to Lanai or Molokai islands.
-You can also take a private boat or a yacht and go on a whale watching tour with champagne and all other tidbits, but be aware of people trying to sell you a timeshare!
+Island hopping by plane is one of the ways to get around in Hawaii, but if you fancy a boat ride you can get a ferry from Maui to Lanai/Molokai islands.
+You can also take a private boat or a yacht and go on a whale watching tour with champagne, but be aware of companies trying to sell you a timeshare!

-Instead of a fancy and very appealing all day trip on a yacht, we just booked a public ferry, which was pretty good.
-It wasn’t too busy and we could easily move around watching the amazing sea life from the top deck.
+Instead of a fancy and very appealing all day trip on a yacht, we booked a public ferry from Lahaina to Lanai, which was pretty spectacular.
+The ferry wasn’t busy at all and we could easily move around watching the amazing sea life from the top deck.

-To board the ferry to Lanai go to the public loading dock in front of Pioneer Inn.
+To board the ferry from Maui to Lanai go to the public loading dock in front of Pioneer Inn.
 To get back to Maui, board the ferry at the public loading dock at Manele Harbor.
-The last boat departs Maui to Lanai at 5:45 pm and leaves Lanai back to Maui at 6.45pm.
+The last boat departs Maui to Lanai at 5:45 pm and leaves Lanai back to Maui at 6:45 pm.

-The trip from Maui to Lanai was beautiful, with dolphins spinning around, flying fish zooming through the waves and sparkling ocean splashing into the boat.
+The ferry trip from Maui to Lanai can be very exciting, with dolphins spinning around, flying fish zooming through the waves and the sparkling ocean splashing into the boat.
 Not a private yacht, but pretty good for mid-budget travellers!

-Explore beyond Lahaina while waiting for a ferry
+Explore beyond Lahaina While Waiting for Maui Ferry

 Lahaina is a village tucked away in West Maui mountains.
 It’s a beautiful, but a very busy and touristy place since most of the whale watching boats leave from here.
 The warm waters here are so inviting, that the whales come back to the bay every year to raise their calves.

-Having some time till the next ferry, we had a little stroll and enjoyed a drive out of the town further along the coast.
-As soon as we got out of the overbuilt resort area, we could finally see the beautiful coastline.
+If you have time till the next ferry, enjoy a drive out of the town further along the coast.
+As soon as you leave Lahaina, you will be able to see the beautiful coastline.